 Travis County Archeological Society

-Our next regular meeting will be Tuesday, September 18, 2018 at 7pm in the private dining room at Cafe Express, 3418 N Lamar Blvd.
+Our next regular meeting will be Tuesday, November 20, 2018 at 7pm at Santa Rita Cantina's central location, 1206 W 38th St (26 Doors shopping center).
 Meetings are held on the third Tuesday of each month, except June and December.
 They are free and open to the public.
 For those who wish to come early, we gather around 5:45 PM for dinner, drinks, and fellowship.
-We pay for our own meals and request a $3 donation for room rental and the guest speaker's meal.
 The short business meeting starts at 7:00 PM, followed by the guest speaker's presentation.

 Wondering what our programs are like?
 View the list of speakers and topics we've had since 2006.